-Persons entering the State to perform critical infrastructure functions as identified in Section III.A of this Proclamation shall be subject to self-quarantine but may obtain a limited exemption from covidexemption@hawaii.gov allowing them temporarily to break self-quarantine only when performing their critical infrastructure functions.
-If a limited exemption is granted to any traveler from covidexemption@hawaii.gov, such person shall be subject to all quarantine restrictions when not performing their critical infrastructure work or engaging in the activity expressly exempted.
-Only persons who have been granted an exemption through covidexemption@hawaii.gov may temporarily break selfquarantine and only for the purposes expressed in the written exemption.
-An exemption shall be void if the person subject to the exemption fails to wear appropriate protective gear and to follow the Safe Practices referenced in Section III.B of this Proclamation while engaged in the activities expressed in the written exemption.
-An exemption from covidexemption@hawaii.gov does not require businesses or operations to recognize the exemption from the 14-day selfquarantine period.
-All travelers to the State of Hawai'i shall complete the mandatory documentation identified in the Travel Rules.
+Persons entering the State to perform critical infrastructure functions as identified in Section III.A of this Proclamation shall be subject to self-quarantine but may obtain a limited exemption to break self-quarantine when performing their critical infrastructure functions.
+Persons seeking such an exemption should visit travelexemption.hawaii.gov.
+If granted an exemption, persons shall comply with all conditions and requirements set forth in the limited exemption, including any required testing protocols, and be subject to all quarantine restrictions when not performing their critical infrastructure work or engaging in the activity expressly exempted.
+Only persons who have an exemption from the State may temporarily break self-quarantine and only for the purposes identified in the written exemption.
+An exemption shall be void if the person subject to the exemption fails to wear appropriate protective gear and to follow the Safe Practices in Section III.B of this Proclamation while engaged in the activities identified in the written exemption.
+An exemption from the State does not require businesses or operations to recognize the exemption from the 14-day selfquarantine period.
+In addition, an exemption from the State does not affect or in any way impede or supersede the authority of DOH to require persons to quarantine pursuant to sections 321-1 and 325-8, HRS.